How to use Point of Departure in an Alternative History Novel

 - A clear explanation of the Point of Departure helps you make your alternate history story grab the reader.

-- The Point of Departure should be clearly explained in the first chapter of your novel.
+- Why you should clearly explain the Point of Departure in the first chapter of your novel.

 Using the Point of Departure will help you be more successful as an author, but there’s still a lot more to learn about writing Alternate History.
 We’ll cover other tips in further articles in the series.

-If you’d like to discuss the ideas in the article, please email me .
-If you thought it was good then please share it using the buttons below.
+If you’d like to discuss the ideas in the article, please email me.
+Otherwise, feel free to share it using the buttons below.